jasonhancock/cloudstack-api-extension/README.md

 have read access to the db.properties file.

 The magic all happens in api.php.
-When the ExtendedCloudAPI object is instantiated, it gets two arguments:
+When the ExtendedCloudAPI object is instantiated, it gets a few arguments:

 * db_file: The path to the db.properties file used by cloudstack.
-This is necessary for accessing the MySQL database
+This is necessary for accessing the MySQL database.
+Defaults to /etc/cloud/management/db.properties
 * bundle_file: The path to the config file defining the bundle offerings.
+Defaults to bundles.php in your current working dir
+*  api_endpoint: The path to the real API endpoint.
+Defaults to http://localhost:8080/client/api

 BUNDLE FILE:
 ------------